 The authority of the Chief Judge regarding complaints is supervisory and disciplinary in nature.
-It does not include the power to interfere in individual cases, to inquire into individual decisions of Judicial Officers (except where misconduct may occur during the proceedings), or to review legal errors or erroneous decisions (except where they may amount to incompetence affecting capacity to perform judicial duties).
+It does not include the power to interfere in individual cases, to inquire into individual decisions of judicial officers (except where misconduct may occur during the proceedings), or to review legal errors or erroneous decisions (except where they may amount to incompetence affecting capacity to perform judicial duties).
 For more information on complaints about judicial officers, see Complaints .

-Reviews of decisions or complaints about the results of cases are forwarded to the appropriate appeal Court.
+Reviews of decisions or complaints about the results of cases are forwarded to the appropriate appeal court.
 The Chief Judge has no power to change the outcome of a ruling or decision, order a new trial, declare a mistrial, or overturn a decision.
-These are all remedies that are only available through the Appeals Process or judicial review.
+These are all remedies that are only available through an appeal or judicial review.